Gilda Jacobs

-Gilda Z. Jacobs (born April 1, 1949) was a Democratic member of the Michigan Senate, representing the 14th district from 2003 through 2010.
+Gilda Z. Jacobs (born April 1, 1949) is a former Democratic member of the Michigan Senate, representing the 14th district from 2003 through 2010.
 The mostly suburban district is in southeastern Oakland County, and includes the cities of Farmington Hills, Huntington Woods, Southfield, and Oak Park.
 Jacobs was a member of the Michigan House of Representatives from 1999 to 2002.

-She currently serves as president and CEO of the Michigan League for Public Policy.
+She served as president and CEO of the Michigan League for Public Policy from 2011 through 2021.
 In 2019 she was inducted into the Michigan Women's Hall of Fame.

 Early life

 Senator Jacobs graduated from the University of Michigan, received her bachelor's degree in science with a distinction in education in 1970 and a master's degree in behavioral sciences in education in 1971.
 She was a special education teacher in the Madison School District until the late 1980s.

 Political career

 Jacobs was the first woman elected to the Huntington Woods City Commission, serving from 1981 to 1994.
 She was the mayor pro tem of Huntington Woods in 1993–1994, and served as Oakland County Commissioner from 1995 to 1998.
 She was elected to the Michigan State House of Representatives in 1998, where she served for two terms.
 She represented the 35th district, which includes most of the city of Southfield.
 While in the House, she made history by being the first female floor leader in either House of the legislature.

 In 2002, she ran for the open state senate seat being vacated by Senator Gary Peters.
 She won in a landslide in the heavily Democratic 14th district.
 She served as the chair of the Senate Democratic Caucus.
 She was the vice-chair of the Economic Development, Small Business & Regulatory Reform Committee and the Families and Human Services Committee, and also served on Government Operations and Health Policy Committees.
 There was early speculation that Jacobs might challenge Rep. Joe Knollenberg, but she decided against it and endorsed her predecessor in the State Senate, Gary Peters.
 Due to Michigan's term limits, Jacobs was not eligible to run for re-election in 2010, and she was succeeded by Vincent Gregory, a Democrat from Southfield.